 - Are recognized and valued for their contributions (current and potential) to their communities;

 - Are supported in a web of relationships, both natural and paid, within their communities

 By attending this training, the participant will learn how to use/apply various skills to gain useful information about the people they work with and achieve a more person centered approach to their profession.

 Be sure to sign up for both Day 1 and Day 2 consecutively, as this is a two part course.

-Perhaps you've heard how people lose their Medicaid funding and DDRC’s programs if you do not make good long-term plans for a person with disabilities.
-Learn how to do a Special Needs Trust to protect resources.
+Perhaps you've heard how people lose their Medicaid funding and DDRC's programs if you do not make good long-term plans for a person with disabilities.
+Learn how to open a Special Needs Trust/ABLE Account to protect resources.
 Understand the importance of beneficiary designations.
 Learn how people with disabilities and their families buy homes on the open market—more than 2,000 have already done so.

 If you are interested in taking the Safety Care Behavioral Training, please note that you must take Part 1 in order to take Part 2.
 If you are not an employee of DDRC, there will be an $80 fee to complete this two-part course.

 The Safety Care Re-Certification class is only for people who have taken the full 2 day Safety Care class within the past 15 months.
 If you have never taken the class, or if you took the full 2 day class more than 15 months ago, please sign up for the full 2 day Safety Care class.